Christadelphians: Fellowships

 For each fellowship, anyone who publicly assents to the doctrines described in the statement and is in good standing in their "home ecclesia" is generally welcome to participate in the activities of any other ecclesia.

 Related groups

 There are a number of groups who, while sharing a common heritage and many Christadelphian teachings, have adopted alternative names in order to dissociate themselves from what they believe to be false teachings and/or practice within the main Christadelphian body.
-Ranging in size from two or three members in size to around 50, each group restricts fellowship to its own members.
-These include the Nazarene Fellowship, the Ecclesia of Christ, the Remnant of Christ's Ecclesia, the Apostolic Fellowship of Christ and the Apostolic Ecclesia.
+Ranging from just a few members to around 100, each group restricts fellowship to its own members.
+These include groups mainly localised to the UK such as the Apostolic Fellowship of Christ as well as larger groups such as the Apostolic Bible Truth Ecclesias found in Kenya, Uganda, Democratic Republic of Congo as well as the UK.

 The Church of God of the Abrahamic Faith (CGAF) also has common origins with Christadelphians and shares Christadelphian beliefs.
 Numbering around 400 (primarily Ohio and Florida, USA), they are welcomed into fellowship by some "Central" Christadelphians and are currently involved in unity talks.